Part 2: Stages of Bills - the general rules

 2.40 The lead committee can decide how it will go about fulfilling its role.
 It may take different approaches depending on the subject matter of, and background to, the Bill.
 The lead committee is likely to issue a call for written evidence at the beginning of the inquiry.
 The lead committee is likely to consider different methods of gathering evidence from those who are likely to have an interest in the Bill or be affected by its provisions.
 The committee will normally also take oral evidence from a range of witnesses over a number of meetings.
 For any Government Bill, the relevant Minister or junior Minister and Scottish Government officials are likely to be invited to give evidence.

-2.41 The lead committee must include in the Stage 1 Report consideration of the Financial Memorandum, taking into account any report on that document that may (but need not) be made to it by the Finance Committee.
+2.41 The lead committee must include in the Stage 1 Report consideration of the Financial Memorandum, taking into account any report on that document that may (but need not) be made to it by the Finance and Constitution Committee.
 In the case of a Government Bill, the Report must also include consideration of the Policy Memorandum.
 This enables the lead committee to consider, for example, whether sufficient consultation was undertaken before introduction.

 2.42 The lead committee must take into account any views submitted to it by another committee.
-The Stage 1 Report will normally include links to (and comment on) any reports by the Delegated Powers and Law Reform (DPLR) Committee, Finance Committee or secondary subject committees.
+The Stage 1 Report will normally include links to (and comment on) any reports by the Delegated Powers and Law Reform (DPLR) Committee, Finance and Constitution Committee or secondary subject committees.

 2.43 It is normal (but not obligatory) for a Stage 1 Report to include a recommendation to the Parliament as to whether the general principles of the Bill should be agreed to.